Image of logo for Medications and nutrition and is sited in the header and footer

 • Archives: Drug-Nutrient interactions

-Drug-nutrient interactions is not well-researched.
 We typically do not know mechanisms of action nor durations of negative impact.
-Further, there is no regulatory requirement FOR pharmaceutical impacts on nutritional factors to be included in the drug discovery process.
+Regulatory requirement FOR pharmaceutical impacts on nutritional factors is not required to be included in the drug discovery process.
 This is surprising given the essentiality of nutrient in health status and the increasing importance being placed on pharmaceuticals to manage ill-health.
-If inadequate intake is excluded, then the 3 key likely mechanisms that pharmaceuticals can have on nutrient availability include –

-• impairment of intestinal and renal absorption and/or excretion;
+Primarily in relation to intestinal and renal absorption and/or excretion.

 • blood then the results are typically interpreted as excessive dietary intake, and the advice is to reduce intake;